 Let’s start with a quick memory refresher.
 The main difference between these two systems is how they are deployed:

 Cloud-based or SaaS software

-|installed locally on a company’s own servers||hosted on vendor servers and accessed via web browser|
+|Installed locally on a company’s own servers||Hosted on vendor servers and accessed via web browser|

 Today, more enterprise software purchasers (around 69%) are going with software-as-a-service (SaaS) offerings to benefit from the “pay-as you-go” model.
 That means customer support and upgrades are usually included as part of the overall package.

-Still, some some legacy companies (especially utilities and financial institutions) prefer the in-house option offered by traditional enterprise software.
+Still, some legacy companies (especially utilities and financial institutions) prefer the in-house option offered by traditional enterprise software.
 Apart from the initial up-front fee, on-premise software packages typically include an annual maintenance fee of around 20% to cover customer support plus the extra cost of having the internal IT department solve issues by downloading and installing hot-fixes and service packs.